 Callimachi responded: “It’s just that this idea of the black market oil, I think it really captured the imagination.
 It seemed to fit what people thought of this group.
 You know, this big, bad group that is doing criminal things.
 So it was black market oil smuggling, it was ransoms for hostages.
 People were obsessed with these exotic forms of financing.
 And in fact, it was just something much more mundane: It was the dirt under their feet, the people that they controlled who were forced to pay taxes and the commerce that those people generated, which in turn was also taxed.”

-The same is true of the exotic and ill-founded claim that ISIS was funded by selling antiquities.
-It may simply be the power of repetition, and the lure of a juicy story, that has led to the wide acceptance of the assertion that oil and antiquities are funding ISIS, without any hard and fast evidence.
-Once a seemingly creditable article cited an outrageous (and therefore exciting) number for the ISIS profits made off antiquities, it was probably inevitable that so many followed.
+The same is true of the ill-founded claim that ISIS was funded by selling antiquities.
+It may simply be the power of repetition, and the lure of a juicy story, that has led to acceptance of the assertion that oil and antiquities are funding ISIS, without any hard and fast evidence.
+Once a seemingly credible article cited an outrageous (and therefore exciting) number for the ISIS profits made off antiquities, it was probably inevitable that so many followed.

 See a major report by Cultural Property News, Bearing False Witness: The Media, ISIS and Antiquities, December 1, 2017, another Cultural Property News’ article Facts on Terrorism and the Art Trade August 24, 2017, and also an independent report commissioned by the Dutch National Police, Central Investigation Unit, War Crimes Unit entitled Cultural Property, War Crimes and Islamic State which challenge and discount the media’s dominant ‘antiquities looting funds terrorism’ narrative.